 Vigness coached his 1,000th game at Creighton and recorded his 600th win at CU in 2012.
 He earned victory No. 600 at Creighton on April 21 in a 4-3 win against Evansville.
 A year prior, Vigness became the winningest coach in Creighton athletics history.
 The Bluejays’ 9-3 win at Iowa State on March 31, 2011 marked his 565th victory at Creighton, moving Vigness past CU Hall of Fame softball coach Mary Higgins for the most wins by any head coach in school history.
-His 754 career victories also rank among the top 30 for active coaches in NCAA Division I softball.
+His 859 career victories ranks 20th among active coaches in NCAA Division I softball.

-The Bluejays have captured more combined MVC regular-season and tournament titles since 1998 than any other Valley program, with 12 titles in that span.
-Vigness has twice guided the Bluejays to three straight regular-season titles – from 1998 to 2000 and from 2007 to 2009.
+The Bluejays captured more combined MVC regular-season and tournament titles than any other Valley program over their last 16 years in the MVC, with 12 titles in that span.
+In addition to the 2013 title, Vigness twice guided the Bluejays to three straight regular-season titles – from 1998 to 2000 and from 2007 to 2009.

-Since the beginning of the 1998 season the Bluejays have won better than 67 percent of their league games, captured six regular-season Valley titles, won six MVC tournament crowns and appeared in nine of the last 15 MVC tournament championship games.
+From 1998-2013 the Bluejays captured seven regular-season Valley titles, won six MVC tournament crowns and appeared in nine MVC tournament championship games.
 The 2008 team set a school record with 21 conference victories, while the 2005 Creighton squad became just the second team in league history to win three consecutive tournament titles.

-In 2012, Creighton jumped out to its second-best start in school history by winning its first seven games before playing five contests against ranked opponents over an eight-game span.
-The Jays finished the MVC regular season in fifth at 15-11 and bowed out of the conference tourney quarterfinals with a final record of 28-25-1.
+In 2012 Creighton jumped out to its second-best start in school history by winning its first seven games before playing five contests against ranked opponents over an eight-game span.
+The Bluejays finished the MVC regular season in fifth at 15-11 and bowed out of the conference tourney quarterfinals with a final record of 28-25-1.

-After the loss of All-American seniors Tara Oltman and Renae Sinkler, 2011 was a rebuilding year for Creighton.
+After the loss of two Easton All-Americans in 2010 -- seniors Tara Oltman and Renae Sinkler -- 2011 was a rebuilding year for Creighton.
 The Bluejays returned just three starters and added 11 freshmen to the roster.
 The team finished in sixth place at 12-12 in the MVC and posted a 25-28 overall record.
-Baker hit a league-leading 18 homers and topped the team with 33 RBI.
-Homan become the first freshman to lead Creighton in hitting since 1989 with 52 hits, 15 multi-hit games, 25 runs scored and a .308 average.
+Baker hit a league-leading 18 homers and paced the team with 33 RBI.
+Homan became the first freshman to lead Creighton in hitting since 1989 with 52 hits, 15 multi-hit games, 25 runs scored and a .308 average.

 The 2010 Bluejays overcame a 2-5 MVC start to finish 18-7 in league play and sweep through the MVC Tournament for their sixth Valley postseason crown under Vigness.
-Led by two-time MVC Player of the Year and NFCA All-American Renae Sinkler’s school and MVC record 24 home runs, the team set a school record with 66 homers.
-The Jays’ 1.1 homers per game ranked No. 23 nationally.
-Three-time Easton All-American pitcher Tara Oltman ended her record-setting career by becoming the first student-athlete in school history to earn first-team all-conference honors four times.
-She also set a single-season school and MVC records with 32 wins.
+Led by two-time MVC Player of the Year and NFCA All-American Sinkler’s school and MVC record 24 home runs, the team set a school record with 66 homers.
+Three-time Easton All-American pitcher Oltman ended her record-setting career by becoming the first student-athlete in school history to earn first-team all-conference honors four times.
+She also set a single-season school record with 32 wins.
 Vigness logged career win No. 700 in a victory over Southern Illinois on May 14 during the Bluejays’ 2010 MVC tournament title run.
 The Jays dropped a pair of 3-2 contests to host No. 8 Missouri and DePaul at the NCAA Regional in Columbia, Mo., to end the season.

-Creighton clinched its third straight regular-season title in 2009.
-The Bluejays finished at 35-16 overall and ranked eighth in the NCAA with a 1.46 ERA and ninth in the nation with a school-record .975 fielding percentage.
-Despite an impressive résumé, including CU as the first visiting team to shut out Arizona on its home field since 2005 and a no-hitter versus nationally ranked Southern Illinois, the Bluejays were left out of the NCAA Tournament after losing the MVC Championship game.
+Creighton clinched its third consecutive regular-season title in 2009.
+The Bluejays finished at 35-16 overall and ranked ninth in the nation with a school-record .975 fielding percentage.
+Despite an impressive résumé, including being the first visiting team to shut out Arizona on its home field since 2005, and a no-hitter against nationally ranked Southern Illinois, the Bluejays were left out of the NCAA Tournament after losing the MVC Championship game.
 Oltman became the first three-time MVC Pitcher of the Year and the first NFCA All-American under Vigness’ watch.
 Vigness captured his 500th Bluejay victory with a win over Bradley on April 4, 2009.

 In 2008 the Bluejays posted their fourth 40-win season in a five-year span, finishing with a 43-17 overall mark and 21-3 Valley record to claim another regular-season crown.
 Creighton’s 19-2 home record included an unblemished 12-0 mark in league play and marked the most home wins by the Bluejays since 1989.
-Creighton ranked No. 17 in the NCAA in fielding percentage.
 After earning an at-large NCAA bid, the Jays suffered two 2-1 eight-inning losses to No. 18 Long Beach State and host Iowa at the NCAA Regional in Iowa City.
-Highlights from the season included a win at No. 7 and two-time defending NCAA Champion Arizona and Sinkler’s selection as USA Softball’s National Player of the Week on April 14.
+Highlights included a win at two-time defending NCAA champion No. 7 Arizona and Sinkler’s selection as USA Softball’s National Player of the Week on April 14.